IBM/iot-predictive-analytics/README.md

-# 1 Equipment Failure Prediction using IoT Sensor data
+# Equipment Failure Prediction using IoT Sensor data

+> Data Science Experience is now Watson Studio.
+Although some images in this code pattern may show the service as Data Science Experience, the steps and processes will still work.

 This IBM Pattern is intended for anyone who wants to experiment, learn, enhance and implement a new method for Predicting Equipment failure using IoT Sensor data.
 Sensors mounted on devices like IoT devices, Automated manufacturing like Robot arms, Process monitoring and Control equipment etc., collect and transmit data on a continuous basis which is Time stamped.